weinstockj/UKB_regenie_workflow/README.md

 ## Contact
 Contact Josh Weinstock for details on the WDL.
-Note, this repo has no affiliation with the Regenie developers.
+Note, this repo has no affiliation with the REGENIE developers; please contact them for questions about REGENIE itself.

 If you use this, please credit the regenie developers.